TreyDettmer/YoutubeThumbnailFaceAvoider/README.md

 ![Example effect](Images/ThumbnailFaceAvoiderBeforeAfter.jpg)

 ## :warning:Disclaimer:warning:
-(November 22nd, 2022) Heroku (the hosting service this application uses) no longer offers a free plan so the application will likely not work anymore:disappointed:
+(November 22nd, 2022) Heroku (the hosting service this extension uses) no longer offers a free plan so the extension will likely not work anymore:disappointed:

 ### Important References